Griffeng/Griffeng/readme.md

 ## Hey 👋, I'm Griffen!

-I'm passionate about software development and love solving complex problems through code.
-Currently, I'm working a lot with **Python**, exploring everything from automation to backend development.
+I'm working a lot with **Python**, exploring everything from automation to backend development.
 I’m always eager to learn new technologies and improve my skills.

 Let’s get into contact and build something awesome! 🚀